 I’ve always been intrigued by strategy games that seek to capture the entire scope of recorded history.
-Utilizing well-known historical tropes, peoples, and places to craft alternate histories, they’ve got a kind of relatability that’s hard to beat.
+Utilizing well-known historical tropes, peoples, and places to craft alternate histories, they've got a kind of relatability that's hard to beat.
 Through the Ages is perhaps the most beloved board game in this genre.
-Its clever ‘use it or lose it’ resource management forces hard choices, its randomized tech timeline makes each game different, and its slowly increasing variety of action puts other games to shame.
+Its clever "use it or lose it" resource management forces hard choices, its randomized tech timeline makes each game different, and its slowly increasing variety of action puts other games to shame.

-4X games really fell out of favor for me with the release of Civilization 6.
+4X games really fell out of favor with me after the release of Civilization 6.
 Each game, I researched many of the same techs, moved the same units, utilized the same strategies—if in different victory fields—and built the same patterns of buildings.
 It didn’t do enough to shake me out of the rut it allowed me to play in, letting me go through the motions the same way in each game.
 The staid, static tech tree and mindless expansion no longer appealed.

 Civilization and its ilk tie you to specific places, placements, and arrangements.
 They force you to consider a large strategic map, the shifting of units, and the precise placement cities or farms.
 It turns out I'm not very interested in that, at least not in this genre.
 I’d rather see the engine of my people at work, the basic ideas that drive them, and the specific technological developments that affect my empire—not a menu of tech that anyone can choose from.
 I’d rather abstract my military engagements into cause and effect, dealing with consequences rather than managing a wargame clumsily layered over a city builder.